Privileged Access Management Fundamentals

 User accounts that are designated as privileged are often the target of criminal attacks because they have higher permissions, the ability to modify settings, and access to confidential data.
 When those accounts are compromised, the risk of damage is exponentially high, which can lead to very costly consequences for the organization.

-What Does the Privileged Access Management Fundamentals Course Cover?
+What Does this Privileged Access Management Course Cover?

 The Privileged Access Management Fundamentals course is an introduction to PAM that covers what it is and how it is intended to be used.
 The course also encompasses the benefits of using PAM for organizations, as well as discussion about PAM in relation to Active Directory.
 Students will have the opportunity to perform hands-on lab exercises to increase their knowledge and skill of PAM.